yan-kunitski/anim-scroll/README.md

 	hints: [ 'first', 'second', /* ... */]
 }
 ```
-`infinite`: allows you to jump from first to last slide and vice versa when you click on the navigation arrows
+`infinite`: allows you to jump from first to last slide and vice versa when you click on the navigation arrows.

-`scrollSensitivity`: sets up how much you need to scroll the page for the animation to work
+`scrollSensitivity`: sets up how much you need to scroll the page for the animation to work.

-`delayBetweenSlides`: sets the delay between the animations of the current slide and the next slide
+`delayBetweenSlides`: sets the delay between the animations of the current slide and the next slide.

-`hints`: an array of hints that pop up when you hover over a navigation pointer
+`hints`: an array of hints that pop up when you hover over a navigation pointer.
 #### Styles
 All style fields support either an object with styles or a CSS class name.
 For example: